-Furthermore, teams shall provide their Project Proposal, Enhanced Focus Area Report, and MTDS Addendum to be evaluated by a panel of judges, and will follow up by meeting regionally to showcase their prototype, provide a technical presentation, and have a live race demonstration.
+Teams shall provide their Project Proposal and MTDS Addendum to be evaluated by a panel of judges.
+Teams will be expected to attend a meeting regionally to showcase their prototype, provide a technical presentation, and have a live race demonstration.

-ASCE will then invite qualifying teams to a Society-wide Final Competition held at Louisiana Tech University in June 2022 to present their project, where a panel of national judges will evaluate and award the winning team.
+ASCE will then invite qualifying teams to a Society-wide Final Competition held at The University of Wisconsin-Platteville in June 2023 to present their prototype, where a panel of judges will evaluate and award the winning team.